The fall and the rise of Weyl gauge theory

 Let us set our discussion from the perspective of modern gauge theories.
 Much like searches for new physics was based on studying new, internal gauge symmetries that led to the Standard Model (SM), one can apply the gauge principle \cite{Noether} to search for a new 4D space-time symmetry and thus identify the 4D geometry that may underlie both gravity and SM in a (unified) gauge theory.
 The gauged space-time symmetry considered dictates the actual 4D geometry and gravity action {\it as a gauge theory action}.
 To this purpose, one can gauge: a) Poincar\'e group \cite{Utiyama,Kibble}, b) Weyl group (Poincar\'e and dilatations) \cite{Tait,Bregman,CDA2,AC}, c) full conformal group \cite{Freedman}.
 Case a) was extensively studied, with an unknown UV completion and affected by an infinite series of higher derivative operators.
 Case c) of gauging the full conformal group leads to conformal gravity \cite{mannheim}.
 Strictly speaking this case is {\it not a true gauge theory} since no dynamical (physical) gauge bosons of dilatation and special conformal symmetry may be present in the action and spectrum \cite{Kaku}.

 This singles out case b) of Weyl gauge theory of (smaller) Weyl group of Poincar\'e and dilatations, as the only case with a {\it physical} gauge boson ($\omega_\mu$).
 By construction this symmetry is realised in Weyl geometry \cite{Weyl1,Weyl1x,Weyl2}; this is shown rigourously \cite{AC,Tait} in a tangent space formulation of the gauged dilatations symmetry, uplifted to space-time by vielbein.
 The (quadratic) gauge theory action so obtained in WG is exactly that written\,by Weyl a century ago \cite{Weyl2}.
+And if $\omega_\mu$ is ``pure gauge'' (not dynamical) one recovers the particular case of conformal gravity action (plus a conformally coupled scalar) \cite{review} (section 2.5).

-{\bf [4].\,\, Weyl gauge covariance implies metricity}
+\subsection{\bf [4].\,\, Weyl gauge covariance implies metricity}

 Let us see first why the original argument of Einstein does not apply to Weyl gauge theory.
 In gauge theories, gauge covariance is essential to ensure the results are physical.
 In the century-old formulation ($\tilde\nabla_\mu$) of WG and its associated action, the argument was that after parallel transport, the length of a vector (or clock rate) is changed. {\it First,} the problem with this argument is that this transport (by $\tilde\nabla_\mu$) was not Weyl gauge covariant, i.e. it was not physical.
-If Weyl gauge covariance is respected, the length of a vector and clock rate are indeed invariant (under their parallel transport) i.e. the theory is metric and there is no path-history dependence \cite{Dirac,Ghilen0,Lasenby,non-metricity,CDA,DG1}.
-(Another argument is that in the symmetric phase of Weyl gauge theory action there is no mass scale; without a mass scale there is no clock rate and thus no second clock effect). {\it Second,} $\omega_\mu$ becomes massive (see later) and decouples, so non-metricity effects are actually strongly suppressed \cite{Ghilen0}.
+If Weyl gauge covariance is respected, the length of a vector and clock rate are indeed invariant (under their parallel transport) i.e. the theory is metric and there is no path-history dependence \cite{Dirac,Ghilen0,Lasenby,non-metricity,CDA,DG1} Actually, in the symmetric phase of Weyl gauge theory action there is no mass scale; without a mass scale there is no clock rate and thus no second clock effect! {\it Second,} there exists a broken phase, $\omega_\mu$ becomes massive (see later) and decouples, so non-metricity effects are strongly suppressed \cite{Ghilen0}.

 To detail, notice that $(\tilde\nabla_\mu + 2 \omega_\mu) g_{\alpha\beta}=0$, with $q=2$ the Weyl charge of the metric, see (\ref{WGS}).
 This suggests that for any tensor $T$ of {\it space-time charge} $q_T$, in particular for $g_{\mu\nu}$, that transforms under (\ref{WGS}) like $T^\prime=\Sigma^{q_T} T$, we can define a new differential operator $\hat \nabla_\mu$ (replacing $\tilde\nabla_\mu$) that, {\it unlike $\tilde\nabla_\mu$}, does transform Weyl-covariantly: